Albuquerque Nursing Home Abuse Attorneys Righting The Wrongs Of Elder Abuse

 Subtle indications of abuse can be harder to identify if you see your loved one infrequently.
 An abuse victim may also be reluctant to admit to abuse when questioned.
 If you suspect nursing home staff of abuse or neglect, our attorneys can help you protect your loved one from further harm.

-What To Do If You Suspect Abuse Or Neglect
+What To Do If You Suspect Nursing Home Abuse Or Nursing Home Neglect in Albuquerque

 If you suspect abuse, talk to your loved one about your concerns.
 Take note that your loved one may be reluctant to admit to the abuse.
 The abuse victim may fear retribution from the abuser or dread moving to a new facility.
 Also, victims who suffer from a degenerative disease may not be mentally cognizant enough to recognize the abuse.